Namoshek/docker-php-mssql/README.md

 For the moment, the primary goal of this repository is to support the following configurations:

-- PHP 7.4 (based on Debian Buster) + Microsoft ODBC Driver 17 + sqlsrv + pdo_sqlsrv (FPM and CLI)

-  - With nano, nodejs, npm, yarn and composer added to the CLI version
-  - With bcmath, exif, gd, imagick, intl, opcache, pcntl, redis, and zip as additional PHP extensions
-  - With pcov as additional PHP extension on the CLI image
-  - Tags: `namoshek/php-mssql:7.4-cli`, `namoshek/php-mssql:7.4-fpm`

 - PHP 8.0 (based on Alpine Linux) + Microsoft ODBC Driver 17 + sqlsrv + pdo_sqlsrv (FPM and CLI)

   - With nano, nodejs, npm, yarn and composer added to the CLI version